Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 To better understand lumbar recalibration, you must first become familiar with the narrow lumbar canal.

-As mentioned, this is a reduction in the size of the Spinal canal (also called vertebral canal) at the level of the vertebrae lumbar (qualified from L1 to L5).
-Normally this channel is about 15mm in diameter, but it is considered 'narrow' when it is less than 13mm.
+As mentioned, this is a reduction in the size of the Spinal canal (also called vertebral canal) at the level of the lumbar vertebrae (qualified from L1 to L5).
+Normally this channel is around 15mm in diameter, but it is considered "narrow" when it is less than 13mm.

 To learn all about narrow spinal canal (including symptoms, causes, and management), see the following article.